MehdiZouitine/Big_data_project/README.md

 We will now see how to build a better model based on Neural Networks.

 # A Deep Learning Model - Bert transformer + fine tuning

+To improve our score we used fine tuning on model bert.
+By using bert model we improved our score in the test (from 0.712 to 0.809).

+We used many tricks to improve our results, that are documented directly in the code.
+Some examples :
+* Focal loss
+* Hard negative mining
+* Different learning rate and weight decay

+We also try thing that didn't work well :
+* Undersampling and Oversampling (Because the dataset is highly unbalanced)
+* Use bert large
+* Use distil bert
+* Use more dense layer for the fine tuning head

+We also used mlflow to monitor our model and generate many confusion matrix to analyze the weak point of our model